 The area under the finger is the part of the ring to take most wear-and-tear.
 Keeping the diamonds on the front of the ring means the stones and their settings are less likely to be damaged and are less subject to wear.

 The plain underside of a half-eternity leaves an area that can be worked on in future.
 If the size of your finger changes over time, which is quite likely, an alteration can be carried out.
 With most full-eternity rings re-sizing is not possible.

 A half-eternity ring takes fewer diamonds, which can mean either that you spend less on the ring, or that can have larger diamonds for the same sort of price.

-As we design and make eternity rings to individual commission we are able to offer not just full eternity and half eternity rings but also say 60% or 70% eternity rings where the diamonds go slightly past the half-way point, allowing for some twisting of the ring before plain metal starts to show.
+As jewellery designers and bespoke jewellers we design and make eternity rings to individual commission we are able to offer not just full eternity and half eternity rings but also say 60% or 70% eternity rings where the diamonds go slightly past the half-way point, allowing for some twisting of the ring before plain metal starts to show.

 What is the difference between eternity rings and diamond-set wedding rings?

-Rings that one person would describe as diamond wedding rings someone else might consider to be eternity rings.
+A ring that one person would describe as diamond wedding rings someone else might consider to be an eternity ring.

 Emerald-cut and Asscher cut diamonds are perfect for a classic eternity ring, but for something more unusual and contemporary, you could consider an eternity ring with marquise diamonds or perhaps pear-shape diamonds.

-Many of these are shaped to fit with the engagement ring in the same way as our fitted wedding rings.
+Custom eternity rings can be shaped to fit with the client’s engagement ring in the same way as our fitted wedding rings.

-If you would like to discuss ideas for bespoke eternity rings please call us, or just fill in this Contact Form.
+We offer free design consultations.
+If you would like to discuss ideas for bespoke eternity ring please get in touch.
+Just fill in this Contact Form.